 One attractive option is to go for a starter pack.
-It is something that the bigger brands – Fender and Gibson especially – have been good at.
-This CC-60S Concert Pack is an excellent bundle.
+It's something that the bigger brands – Fender and Gibson especially – are quite good at.
+Fender's CC-60S Concert Pack, in particular, is an excellent bundle.

-You get a Concert-sized Fender acoustic whose smaller body is a bit more manageable for younger players but won’t feel like a toy when they are grown, plus there is a gigbag for carrying to and from lessons, an extra pack of strings and a three-month subscription to Fender’s superlative learning platform, Fender Play.
+You get a Concert-sized Fender acoustic whose smaller body is more manageable for younger players but won’t feel like a toy when they are grown - plus there's a gigbag for carrying to and from lessons, an extra pack of strings and a three-month subscription to Fender’s fantastic learning platform, Fender Play.

-Not only that but the build quality is very impressive, and it’s great to see a solid-wood top at this price.
+The build quality of the guitar is incredibly impressive, and it’s refreshing to see a solid-wood top at this price.
 It’s everything you need to get started.

 The Little Martin is a little pricier but you are getting an exceptional build and an exceptional instrument.
 Despite its short 23” scale and compact Modified O-14 body it has a bold, punchy and well-balanced voice.

-Playability is great, too.
-This is a guitar that adults would look on as a great travel guitar, and that kids would not grow out of.
+The playability is stellar, too.
+It's a guitar that adults would embrace as a great travel guitar, and that kids wouldn't grow out of.

-The fingerboard is made out of Richlite – a sustainable synthesis of resins and pulps that behaves a little like ebony – while there is high-pressure Sitka spruce pattern laminate on the top, with HPL mahogany on the back and sides, which you could argue makes for a more consistent instrument in its resistance to temperature changes.
+The fingerboard is made out of Richlite – a sustainable synthesis of resins and pulps that behaves a bit like ebony – while the top is made from a high-pressure Sitka spruce pattern laminate.
+Meanwhile, the back and sides are made from HPL mahogany, which can - with its resistance to temperature changes - definitely make for a more consistent, reliable instrument.

 With its onboard preamp and tuner, the PN12E electro-acoustic offers a quick route to the stage for any young player.
-To have the option of plugging in and delivering a performance on a guitar at this price is incredible.
+Just having the option of plugging in and delivering a performance on a guitar at this price is incredible.

-Now, the pickup/preamp might not deliver the sound quality of an LR Baggs but that doesn’t matter for beginners.
+Now, the pickup/preamp might not deliver the sound quality of an LR Baggs, but that's not an issue for beginners.
 The main thing is they can be amplified should they wish.
-The onboard tuner is also hugely valuable, as learning to tune and stay in tune is perhaps the most important lesson to learn.
+The onboard tuner is also hugely valuable, as learning how to tune and (stay in tune) is one of the most important lessons a young guitarist can learn.

-The build is pretty neat too.
-There is a classic spruce top with Yamaha opting for meranti – more budget material – on the back and sides.
-Meranti might not be as desirable as mahogany but it is hard-wearing and helps make the JR1 such a good price.
+The build is pretty great too.
+There is a classic spruce top with Yamaha opting for meranti – a cheaper material – on the back and sides.
+Meranti might not be as desirable as mahogany but it's hard-wearing and helps give the JR1 its incredibly attractive looks.
 Besides, the spruce top is resonant enough to get some good tones from the guitar.

-Elsewhere, you’ve got a sturdy nato (eastern mahogany) neck, a rosewood fingerboard, and there is an all-important gigbag included.
+Elsewhere, you’ve got a sturdy nato (eastern mahogany) neck, a rosewood fingerboard, and an all-important gigbag included.